SEARCH: Wednesday, September 08, 2010

 Interval training utilizes both the aerobic and the anaerobic energy systems.

-Some other potential benefits of interval training include:
+In addition to improved cardiovascular fitness, some other athletic performance benefits of interval training include:

 • Improved aerobic power